Undergraduate Research

 Eligibility

-Current second-year students are eligible and encouraged to apply.
+Current second-year students and double degree students in their second or third year of study are eligible and encouraged to apply.
 Oberlin may name up to five Mellon fellows each year for two summers and two academic years of mentored research through workshops, weekly meetings, and professional development activities.

 Areas of Study